James W. Garberson '70

 It is with sadness that I share the loss of our classmate, James Whitney Garberson.
-Whit died on November 12, 2008, in Hopkinton, Massachusetts.
+Whit died on Nov.
+12, 2007, in Hopkinton, Mass.
+Whit was born April 29, 1949.
 His legacy as a friend, musician and humanitarian is significant.

 Burt Woolf remembered Whit as “a tall lanky folkie searching for a more meaningful existence.
 In 1969, we recorded a session in the recently completed Buckley Recital Hall and Whit’s playing was superb.”